 Where is Doctor Foster filmed? – locations in Hitchin

 Hitchin in Hertfordshire has served as the main backdrop to many a scene in the latest series of Doctor Foster, acting as the fictional town of Parminster.
 Many a Hitchin resident tuned in initially back in 2015 to see what parts of town would be shown, but now we’re just as engrossed as everybody else.
-With the last episode of this second series being shown tonight where exactly are the key locations?
+So where exactly are the key locations?

 With signs being out up in the centre of town back in September 2016 most of us already had a good idea where they would be, including the local Hitchin Running Club who were politely asked to do a little detour one evening as bright neon green, pink and yellow doesn’t look too good on camera.
 But for those who missed a few of them here are the key locations and a link to the Doctor Foster series 1 and 2 on DVD from Amazon for the ultimate catch-up.